hypo69/hypo/docs/gemini/consultant/ru/endpoints/kazarinov/header.md

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no marker files are found.
+    :raises FileNotFoundError: If no marker file is found.
-    :returns: Path to the root directory if found, otherwise the directory where the script is located.
+    :return: Path to the root directory if found, otherwise the directory where the script is located.
-    :rtype: pathlib.Path
+    :rtype: Path
     """
     current_path: Path = Path(__file__).resolve().parent
-    project_root = current_path
+    project_root: Path = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):
             project_root = parent